 View Curriculum Sample (Spanish)

 This 14-session program is designed to empower parents and caregivers who have a history of addiction and who want to spur confidence and optimism in a successful recovery, improve parenting skills, and set goals for the future.
-This includes identifying self-sabotaging behavior and creating a new path that involves personal recovery, accountability, positive actions, and hard work.
+This includes identifying behaviors related to addiction and creating a new path that involves personal recovery, accountability, positive actions, and hard work.